Top 5 best 40 to 43-inch TVs

 - Member exclusive

-This TV is about as simple as they come these.
-No smart TV and don't even think about 4K ultra-HD.
-But it still manages to do the basics badly.
-This abysmal Don't Buy 42-inch TV falls well short of the quality we expect to see, even at this price.
+This TV is about as simple as they come, with no smart TV functionality or 4K ultra-HD.
+A 42-inch Don't Buy that falls well short of the quality we expect to see, even at this price.

 How to choose the best 40 to 43-inch TV

-If you don't want to spend more than £300, you should go for a smaller screen size.
-That's not to say you can't get a great-value 40 to 43-inch models, but it's unlikely you'll pay less than £300.
-Drop down to 32-inch in size and you'll find lots of choice on offer to you.

-A 40 to 43-inch TV is the right size for you if your sofa is about 3 metres away.
+A 40 to 43-inch TV is the right size for you if your sofa is about three metres away.
 If you’re going for a 4K ultra-HD set (see below), you can sit a little closer; about 2.5 metres.
 You can find more guidance on which size of TV to buy with our online tool.

 If you’ve decided that a 40 to 43-inch TV is for you, here are some features to look out for: